RedHatProductSecurity/trestle-demo/docs/getting_started.md

 When pull requests are submitted, certain validation pipelines will be run based on the path that edited content is located in to ensure markdown and json content is in sync and all OSCAL documents are valid.

-Once the content has been merged, a pipeline will be started to regenerate dependent components and submit PRs as needed.
+Once the content has been merged, a pipeline will be started to regenerate dependent components and submit pull requests as needed.
 This enables pull requests to include specific OSCAL models, and dependent changes can be detected and submitted into a new pull request for review by other personas.

 This repository does not use CODEOWNERS to delegate permissions to certain groups, but that is a solution for allowing the